real-xinu/xinu-stm32/README.md

 Xinu stands for Xinu Is Not Unix -- although it shares concepts and even names with Unix, the internal design differs completely.
 Xinu is a small, elegant operating system that supports dynamic process creation, dynamic memory allocation, network communication, local and remote file systems, a shell, and device-independent I/O functions.
 The small size makes Xinu suitable for embedded environments.

 ## What is Xinu for STM32
-Xinu for STM32 is a port of the original MIPS version of Xinu.
+Xinu for STM32 is a port of the ARM version of Xinu.
 The STM32 family of 32-bit microcontrollers is a popular SoC based on the Arm Cortex-M processor.
 Besides porting the original version, Xinu for STM32 is extended with the following specific Cortex-M* features:

 * Shadowed Stack Pointer:  Two stack pointers are available.
 The MSP is used